The Storytelling & Metrics team works on both qualitative and quantitative communication about farm to school impacts locally and statewide, such as:

-Fill out a membership form to join the Story-Telling & Communications Team to get meeting announcements and details.
+Fill out a membership form to join the Storytelling & Metrics Team to get meeting announcements and details.

 Below are a few resources to help you tell better stories about your school garden, locally sourced lunch, or agriculture education project!